-More and more fine art photographers are turning to giclee prints since in many cases photos look better and have a wider color gamut then you might normally experience with traditional photo prints.
+More and more fine art photographers are turning to giclée prints since in many cases, photos look better and have a wider color gamut than you might normally experience with traditional photo prints.
 This was not always the case but advancements in inkjet technology over the past 10 years have allowed the right image with the right paper to offer a superior color gamut and better contrast and depth.

 We do not recommend this.
 We cannot guarantee any paper print that has been embellished or has had paint applied to it.
 Unlike canvas, many of the papers will wilt and warp like most papers when saturated with any sort of liquid base.
 While some customers have reported success with both acrylic and oil paints when embellishing their fine art paper prints others have reported negative results.
 If you think you want to try doing this you should consider ordering smaller prints to test and practice the technique that works best for you before attempting with a larger print.
 Most artists that attempt this will pre-coat their print with either a spray fixative or spray lacquer based coating to seal the print first.